Krishna Kant

 used to assess impact of a variety of new HW capabilities on the performance of

-of clustered database systems.
-I also worked on a variety of other
+systems.
+I also worked on a variety of other research/implementation projects

 Research